nguyenhungict/Soccer-Event-Detection/README.md

 The core objective was to address the challenge of extreme class imbalance in sports event detection, where 'No-Event' samples vastly outnumber rare events of interest.

 ## Key Features
-- **Temporal Alignment**: Developed a custom aligner to map 1Hz commentary window segments to ground-truth timestamps, accounting for variable reaction lags (1-6 seconds).
+- **Temporal Alignment**: Synchronized commentary transcripts with ground-truth SoccerNet labels using a reaction lag window (1 to 6 seconds) to account for the natural delay in live commentary.
-- **Imbalanced Learning Strategy**:
+- **Class Imbalance Management**:
-  - Implemented **Focal Loss** to down-weight easy negatives and focus training on hard-to-classify rare events.
+  - Applied **Strategic Undersampling** to the "No-Event" majority class, retaining only 15% of background segments to intensify the training signal for significant events.
-  - Applied aggressive **Data Augmentation** (Oversampling rare classes by 10x) and **Undersampling** of the majority class (keeping only 10% of background noise).
+  - Utilized **Weighted Cross-Entropy Loss** to assign higher penalties to misclassifications of rare events (Goal, Red Card, Penalty), ensuring the model prioritizes minority classes.
-- **Transformer Architecture**: Fine-tuned **XLM-RoBERTa-base** for sequence classification, chosen for its robustness in handling multilingual entities (player names, locations).
+- **Transformer Architecture**: Leveraged **XLM-RoBERTa-base** fine-tuned for sequence classification, taking advantage of its multilingual pre-training to handle diverse player names and football-specific terminology.
 ## Installation & Setup
 1. **Clone the repository**:
    ```bash